 For sun and a unique cultural experience, Panama City is the perfect budget vacation.
 Much of its beauty is available for free just by taking to the streets on foot.

 Walk along the bayside Cinta Costera to admire the city skyline and check out the nearby fish market and Casco Viejo, the city’s must-visit historic quarter.
-Its many bars, plazas, shops, live music venues and nightlife will keep you coming back.
+Its many bars, plazas, shops and live music venues and its nightlife will keep you coming back.

 Travel & lodging